26 Using N2WS with Azure

 In the User list, select your username.
 Or, select New to add a new user.
 See section .

 Storage Account repositories are where backups of SQL servers are stored.
-Storage Account repositories can also serve as cross-cloud storage for AWS volume snapshots via a Lifecycle policy.
+Storage Account repositories can also be used to store disk snapshots via Lifecycle policy or serve as cross-cloud storage for AWS volume snapshots via a Lifecycle policy.
 For more details, see section .

-In the New menu, select Storage Account Repository.
+In the New menu, select Azure Storage Repository.

 Use the Cloud buttons to display the Azure repositories.

-Before saving a policy with an SQL Server backup target, the policy must have a Storage Account Repository.
-To create a Storage Account Repository, see section .
+Before saving a policy with an SQL Server backup target, the policy must have a Storage Repository.
+To create a Storage Repository, see section .

 On the New menu, select Azure policy.